 Instructions

-- Place the freshly cooked steamed rice in a clay pot, spread the ground beef on top of the rice.
+7. Place the steamed rice in a clay pot.
+Scoop the ground beef onto the rice.
+Cover and simmer over low heat for about five minutes.

 Nutrition Information: